Saturday, September 9, 2023 | 10 a.m.-1 p.m.

 No matter your insurance coverage, you and your household family members have access to an Employee Assistance Program (EAP) called GuidanceResources.
 It can help with stress, anxiety, depression, relationship and marital conflicts, job pressures, and legal and financial concerns.
 Services are free, available 24/7 and completely confidential.

-More than just MNPS’s insurance provider, Cigna offers a variety of wellness programs at no extra cost to you.
+More than just MNPS’s benefit plan administrator, Cigna offers a variety of wellness programs at no extra cost to you.
 Learn more about these popular programs and get your insurance questions answered.
 Cigna administers the medical and dental plans for certificated staff and the HRA Choice Fund for support staff.

 Dr. Mary Romano, MD, MPH